 There’s no one who understands bonds better than Investment U’s contributing Bond Expert Steve McDonald.
 You can check out his articles here.

 In the immortal words of the Mark Twain, “Buy land, they’re not making it anymore.”

 It’s a witty quip with a lot of truth to it.
 Real estate is a great investment opportunity because there’s a finite amount of it.

 Not only that, but it has tangible value.
 And there are so many ways to invest in real estate.
 You can buy rental property and let someone else pay down the mortgage while you benefit from the equity.
 Or you can buy a run-down property, fix it up and flip it for a quick profit.
 You can even put money into a real estate investment trust (REIT) if you don’t want to deal with physical property.

 Real estate has cycles just like any other market.
 Get in at the right time and you can ride a property investment to the top of the cycle and sell.
 Or, if you’ve got a long-term mindset, real estate is a great buy-and-hold asset.
-Either way, it’s one of the most stable investment opportunities out there.
+Either way, it’s one of the most stable investments out there.

 Commodities and Gold

 You’ve probably seen “cash for gold” billboards or store signs.
 There’s a reason these places are willing to pay you for your precious metals – because they have real value!
 Like real estate, there’s a finite amount of gold, silver, platinum and precious metals in the world.
 Gold in particular has value because it’s a currency independent of any national currency that may be rising or falling.

 Commodities like gold and other precious metals are tied to the stock market but operate very independently.
 Often the price of gold and commodities will rise as traditional stocks fall.
 Buying commodities is a hedge against a downturn in the stock market.